scala/docs.scala-lang/_tour/pattern-matching.md

 val someSms = SMS("12345", "Are you there?") val someVoiceRecording = VoiceRecording("Tom", "voicerecording.org/id/123")

-println(showNotification(someSms))  // prints You got an SMS from 12345!
+println(showNotification(someSms))  // prints You got a SMS from 12345!
 Message: Are you there?

 println(showNotification(someVoiceRecording))  // you received a Voice Recording from Tom!
 Click the link to hear it: voicerecording.org/id/123
 ```